TRI VAN (Synthesis)

 UAE President Sheikh Mohammed (left) during a meeting with his Russian counterpart Putin last year.
 Kremlin photo

-Over the past decade, UAE leaders have expressed concerns about the long-term commitment of the United States to the Middle East, which is home to tens of thousands of American troops.
-They fear a decline in American interests in the region, a weakening of military defense capabilities, and a perception that Washington is not doing enough to deter threats from Iran, but they continue to seek greater protection from the United States.
+Over the past decade, UAE leaders have expressed concern about America’s long-term commitment to the Middle East, which hosts tens of thousands of American troops.
+They fear a decline in American interests in the region, a decline in military defense capabilities, and a perceived failure to do enough to deter threats from Iran, but they also continue to seek greater protection from the United States.
 But in an interview with The New York Times in June, Deputy Assistant Secretary of Defense Dana Stroul said the United States remains present in the region but is “asking our partners to do more.”

 The UAE’s more assertive foreign policy began a decade ago, when the Arab Spring revolutions toppled regional dictators and then-US President Barack Obama announced a “pivot” to Asia.
 As the uprisings reshaped the Middle East’s power structure, the UAE sent troops and weapons into several of the region’s subsequent wars.
 In 2014, it launched airstrikes in Libya without notifying the US.
-In 2015, after an Iranian-backed militia seized control of the Yemeni capital Sana’a, UAE forces joined a Saudi-led military coalition to intervene, plunging Yemen into one of the world’s worst humanitarian crises.
+In 2015, after an Iranian-backed militia seized control of the Yemeni capital, Sana’a, UAE forces joined a Saudi-led military coalition that intervened, plunging Yemen into one of the world’s worst humanitarian crises.
 In 2019, the UAE announced its withdrawal from Yemen, marking the beginning of a softer foreign policy that prioritized reducing tensions, especially with Iran.

 Under the Trump administration, the UAE signed a normalization agreement with Israel in September 2020, and in May 2022, the two countries signed a Free Trade Agreement (FTA).
 This is the first FTA between Israel and an Arab country.